China Zhifei's COVID shot largely retains effect against Delta variant-lab study

-BEIJING, July 17 (Reuters) - A COVID-19 vaccine developed by a unit of China's Chongqing Zhifei Biological Products (300122.SZ) largely retained its neutralising effect against the Delta variant but there was a slight reduction, Chinese researchers found in a laboratory study.
+BEIJING (Reuters) - A COVID-19 vaccine developed by a unit of China’s Chongqing Zhifei Biological Products largely retained its neutralising effect against the Delta variant but there was a slight reduction, Chinese researchers found in a laboratory study.

 Scientists and regulators are watching closely to see whether the Delta variant, which is significantly more contagious than the original variant of the new coronavirus, will render available vaccines and treatments insufficient.